 The jewel of his image was a £220,000 purple McLaren 720S — until it was destroyed in March 2024.
 Photos showed black smoke billowing from the wreck.

-While Sullivan claims Dubai’s tax-free riches, reports of bailiffs chasing his mother for debts suggest his fortune is less stable than portrayed as reported in the Daily Mail (August 18, 2025).
-His luxury is likely rented, borrowed, or exaggerated for effect.
+While Sullivan claims Dubai’s tax-free riches, reports of bailiffs chasing his mother for debts suggest his finances may be less stable than portrayed, as reported by the Daily Mail.
+His luxury lifestyle is likely rented, borrowed, or exaggerated for effect.

 Controversies Costing Him